YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 > Can you think of appropriate [role names](https://mycourses2.mcgill.ca/) for this association?
-Role names help identify the role a class plays in a relationship and can be important if there is more than one relationship between the same two classes.
+Role names help identify the role a class plays in a relationship and are particularly important if there is more than one relationship between the same two classes.

 ![Role name](images/role_name.png)